graycloudrios/used-vehicle-pricing/README.md

    * Number of Cylinders
    * Odometer Value
    * Fuel type
- The remaining attributes were found to not have a significant effect on the sale price of the vehicle.
+ The remaining attributes were found not to have a significant effect on the vehicle's sale price.

-* t
+## Dealer Recommendations
+* When deciding on vehicle inventory to maximize sale price, the following characteristics should be taken into account:
+  * Age: Vehicles less than six years of age
+  * Vehicle Models: Trucks and utility vehicles, primarily Ford F-150 and Chevy Silverado models, are the best sellers.
+  * Number of Cylinders: Within the most popular models, six or more cylinders are preferred by buyers.
+  * Odometer Value: Higher Odometer values within the popular models remain best sellers.
+Higher Odometer Values are not deterrents to sale.
+  * Fuel Type: Gas engines remain in high demand over hybrids, diesel, and electric vehicles.
+ Reliability and utility, as shown in the most popular models are the major factors in the sale os a used vehicle.

 ## Opportunities